-Hull, with extruded topside rub-rails just below sheer height, frames, multiple stringers and bulkheads of welded 5083-H321 marine grade aluminium.
+Hull, with extruded topside rub-rails just below sheer height, frames, multiple stringers and bulkheads of welded marine grade aluminium.
 The topsides were painted in 2014.

 Boarding platform and steps inset into transom.

 2 x watertight aluminium doors in transom access lazarette/steering gear etc. from boarding platform.

 4 aluminium plates, edge welded at stemhead project forward forming channels to guide anchor chain/warp to end rollers.
 Wear resisting plastic liners are fitted to the soles of the channels.

 Topsides 6mm plate